 This is another great par 4.
 Marsh and water loom right and short left on the tee shot.
 Out of bounds is down the left side.
 Intimidating visually, but it is a very wide fairway.
 The play is down the left side of the fairway for the widest part of the fairway, and the best slightly uphill approach to the green.
 For a long hole, the green is not real deep.
 The green angles from front left slightly to the back right.
 Water front and to the right of the green, and water to the back of the green.
 Aim for the front left-center of this green.
 4 is a great score.

 “The launching pad” This is an elevated tee shot to a fairway that has a large bunker on the left and hazard on the right.
 Favor the right center of the fairway.
 This is a fairly big green that is relatively flat.
 The driving range is Out-of-bounds and marked accordingly.
 Pro tip** If you have not played here make certain to check out hole # 11 that comes back along the lake on the left.
 One can not see the creek crossing the fairway, so get a feel for the tee shot on the next hole.
-Also look at the pin on #18 to the right.
+Also, take a look at the pin on #18 green to the right.

 This par 3 is very slightly uphill.
 This long narrow green angles from front left to back right.
 Picking the right club here is also very important.
-The green slopes from left to right and be very quick if trying to get up and down from left of the green.
+The green slopes from left to right and will be very quick if trying to get up and down from left of the green.
 There is a big fall-off to the right of the bunkers to a hazard.
 Aim for the front left center of the green for the best result on a daily basis.
 The false front left of the green is a bail out area, but it is a pretty tough up and down.

 Just stand and appreciate the view for starters.
 This is a great, short par 4.
 Under certain conditions the long hitters can potentially reach this green on the tee shot.
 The best play is to hit the ball in the fairway and leave between 100-120 yards in for the approach shot.
 The hill to the left generally kicks the tee shot toward the fairway.
 The second shot plays downhill over water and generally the prevailing winds come from behind making the correct club choice imperative.
 However, long can be O.B. and short is not good either.